MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineVoicemailPolicy.md

 - Voicemail maximum recording length is set to 5 minutes by default
 - Primary and secondary system prompt languages are set to null by default and the user's voicemail language setting is used

-Tenant admin would be able to create customized online voicemail policy to match the organization's requirements.
+Tenant admin would be able to create a customized online voicemail policy to match the organization's requirements.

 ## EXAMPLES